Affordability at Ohio State

 In spring 2019, Ohio State began piloting a new strategy to deliver digital textbooks that cost up to 80 percent less than traditional textbooks.
-An expansion of the CarmenBooks pilot through summer and fall 2019 is expected to save students more than $1 million in the first year.
-The CarmenBooks program is expected to fully launch in spring 2020.
+Students are expected to save more than $1 million in the first year of the CarmenBooks pilot, which has been extended.
+The CarmenBooks program is expected to fully launch in 2020.
 (Read more)

 Learning technology for all students

 Ohio State’s comprehensive, digital learning initiative is providing students with learning technology, coding and app development opportunities.
-Through the Digital Flagship, the university provided more than 11,000 incoming first-year students with an IPad Pro learning-technology suite.
-This initiative saved students more than $11 million in technology costs while providing new educational tools and opportunities for career development.
+Through the first two years of the Digital Flagship, the university has provided more than 24,000 incoming first-year students with an IPad learning-technology suite.
+This initiative saved students more than $11 million in technology costs during the first year while providing new educational tools and opportunities for career development.
 The Digital Flagship is supported financially by the university’s efficiency program.

 Ohio State faculty members are teaching in innovative ways that both serve students' educational needs and save them money.
 These efforts are amplified through the Digital Flagship, which is providing students with the tools and tech training they need to thrive.